ACESLabUCSD/ZeroKnowledgeFrameworksSurvey/README.md

 ## Entering Docker environments

 For all environments, we provide detailed instructions for how to build our benchmarks and build your own custom circuits.
-If you want to enter any of these environments on your own terminal to look around, run the following command:
+If you want to enter any of these environments on your own terminal to look around (although we suggest VSCode with the Docker plugin), run the following command:
 ```
 docker run -it <env>
 ```